 So let’s talk for a moment about those FEMA “compliant ” shelters.

-Here are the various stages of our “World’s First FEMA 361G tornado shelter which doubles as our new manufacturing facility.
+Here are a few of the stages of our “World’s First FEMA 361G tornado shelter which doubles as our new manufacturing facility.

-Our basic 2×6 domes already meet FEMA requirements for tornado shelters at 250 mph, so the approved specification for missile impacts is met by adding additional plywood and metal plate.
+Our basic 2×6 domes already meet FEMA requirements for tornado shelters at 250 mph, so the approved specification for missile impacts is met by adding additional plywood and metal plate to 2x8 framing, the FEMA 361G standard.
 Easy enough.

-Soft point .308 bent the heck out of it but it took Full Metal Jacket .308 to get through badly deformed.
-From 25 yards.
+Soft point .308 bent the heck out of the metal... but it held.

 cal/dia./grain/ft per sec/bullet energy/result/FEMA min/result